Time for a guest post!

 My wonderful friend Matt Strong went to Hospitality in the Park this year and made me super jealous.
 So I asked him to write me a review for Where’s My Tent!
 Matt loves his drum & bass, and has been part of the scene for years.
 He’s a photographer and videographer, and recently he created live visuals for Krust at the New Forms 20th Anniversary Celebration at Oval Space.
 Impressive, huh?

 Matt’s most recent project, IDST; If Destroyed Still True, is a crowdfunded exhibition project supporting UK mental health charities.
 Matt wants to lower the stigma attached to mental illness by exhibiting his own photographic & film work, collated since the mid 90s, which expresses his own experience with battling a mental health illness.
-IDST will be launching soon in London, keep an eye on Matt’s website for all the latest news on the exhibition and book launch!
+The IDST exhibition will be launching soon in London, the dates and locations are as follows:

 And now, over to Matt!